Chase Claypool Player Prop Bets for NFL Week 17 | Pittsburgh vs. Cleveland 1/3/2022

 Season Stats

-- This season Claypool has 51 catches (on 89 targets) for 806 yards and one touchdown, averaging 53.7 yards per game.
+- Claypool has contributed with 51 receptions for 806 yards and one touchdown.
+He's been targeted 89 times, producing 53.7 yards per game.

-- So far this season, 15.5% of the 574 passes thrown by his team have gone Claypool's way.

-- With 10 targets in the red zone this season, Claypool has been on the receiving end of 12.0% of his team's 83 red zone pass attempts.
+- Claypool (10 red zone targets) has been the recipient of 12.0% of his team's 83 red zone pass attempts.

 - The Steelers have run 62.1% passing plays and 37.9% rushing plays this season.
 They rank 22nd in the NFL in scoring.